CarbopCarboplatin/Epinephrine Injections Directly Effective for Liver Cancer

 Recently, researchers from China, Europe and the United States conducted a clinical trial to evaluate the effectiveness and tolerability of injections directly into the area(s) of cancer in 51 patients with inoperable liver cancer.
 Patients in this trial had no more than 3 tumors and the cancer had not spread outside the liver.
 The injections consisted of the chemotherapy agent Paraplatin® (carboplatin) and the hormone epinephrine.
 Physicians used ultrasound or CT to guide the injections directly to the locations of the cancer and patients received between 1 and 8 treatments.
 Following treatment, 53% of patients achieved a complete or partial disappearance of their cancer.
 Of the responders, only 7% of patients had cancer progression in the areas that had been treated.
 Survival rates at 1, 2 and 3 years following therapy were 79%, 56% and 14%, respectively.
 Treatment was well tolerated.

 These researchers concluded that direct injections of carboplatin/epinephrine into areas of inoperable liver cancer appear to provide significant anti-cancer activity within the areas of treatment.
 Future clinical trials combining this localized therapy with more regional or systemic (full body) therapy may further improve survival for this group of patients.
 Patients with inoperable liver cancer may wish to speak with their physician about the risks and benefits of participation in a clinical trial further evaluating novel therapeutic approaches in the treatment of their disease.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov)
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov).

 Reference: Leung T, Yu S, Johnson P, et al. Phase II study of the efficacy and safety of cisplatin-epinephrine injectable gel administered to patients with unresectable hepatocellular carcinoma.